awsdocs/iam-user-guide/doc_source/access_permissions-required.md

 }
 ```

 In a policy, the value of the `Resource` element depends on the action and what resources the action can affect\.
 In the preceding example, the policy allows a user to create any user \(`*` is a wildcard that matches all strings\)\.
 In contrast, a policy that allows users to change only their own access keys \(API actions [http://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateAccessKey.html](http://docs.aws.amazon.com/IAM/latest/APIReference/API_CreateAccessKey.html) and [http://docs.aws.amazon.com/IAM/latest/APIReference/API_UpdateAccessKey.html](http://docs.aws.amazon.com/IAM/latest/APIReference/API_UpdateAccessKey.html)\) typically has a `Resource` element\.
-In that case the ARN includes a variable that resolves to the current user's name, as in the following example \(replace `ACCOUNT-ID-WITHOUT-HYPHENS` with your AWS account ID\):
+In this case the ARN includes a variable \(`${aws:username}`\) that resolves to the current user's name, as in the following example:

 ```
 {
     "Version": "2012-10-17",
+    "Statement": [
-  "Statement": {
+        {
+            "Sid": "ListUsersForConsole",
             "Effect": "Allow",
+            "Action": "iam:ListUsers",
+            "Resource": "arn:aws:iam::*:*"
+        },
+        {
+            "Sid": "ViewAndUpdateAccessKeys",
+            "Effect": "Allow",
             "Action": [
+                "iam:UpdateAccessKey",
                 "iam:CreateAccessKey",
-      "iam:UpdateAccessKey"
+                "iam:ListAccessKeys"
             ],
-    "Resource": "arn:aws:iam::accountid:user/${aws:username}"
+            "Resource": "arn:aws:iam::*:user/${aws:username}"
         }
+    ]
 }
 ```